Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 `DocumentAnalysisClient` provides operations for analyzing input documents using custom and prebuilt models.
 It has three methods:

 - `beginAnalyzeDocuments`, which extracts data from an input document using a custom or prebuilt model given by its model ID.
+For information about the prebuilt models supported in all resources and their model IDs/outputs, please see [the service's documentation of the models][fr-models].
 - `beginExtractLayout`, which uses the "prebuilt-layout" model to extract only the basic layout (OCR) information from the input documents, such as pages and their contents, tables, and observed text styles.
 This method provides a stronger TypeScript type for the layout result than the `beginAnalyzeDocuments` method.
 - `beginExtractGenericDocument`, which uses the "prebuilt-document" model to extract key-value pairs and entities in addition to the properties of the prebuilt layout model.
 This method also provides a stronger TypeScript type for the generic document result than the `beginAnalyzeDocuments` method.